nyu-daniel-zint/intro-to-computer-science-2024-spring/content/syllabus.md

 Working with others and leveraging all resources available to you is a prerequisite for success.
 This is different from copying, cheating, plagiarism, and mental laziness.
 All submitted work must be your own.
 There are very reliable systems we use to detect plagiarism in computer code, such as [moss](http://theory.stanford.edu/~aiken/moss/) and [compare50](https://github.com/cs50/compare50).
 If you submit any work that is not your own, you risk failure or worse.

 Please read the [Computer Science department's policy on academic integrity](http://cs.nyu.edu/home/undergrad/policy.html) and the [University-wide policy](https://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/academic-integrity-for-students-at-nyu.html) which supercedes it.

+## Acknowledgements

+This course was originally designed by Amos Bloomberg.
+All course materials were forked from his [GitHub repository](https://github.com/nyu-java-programming).